rrothwell/ClaudeForth/README.md

 An ANS forth for the MC6809 microprocessor, generated using the iPhone Claude app.

-This is a subroutine threaded forth.
+This is a 16-bit subroutine threaded forth.
 It is designed to be ROMable
 and to target the Minimalist Eurocard Board (MECB) 6809 computer, with the MECB IO card providing an
 MC6850 ACIA for serial IO.

+## Scope

+The objective is to refamiliarise myself with the Forth language and the MC6809 microprocessor.
+At the same time there will an assessment of the effectiveness of a mature AI system (circa mid-2026), for developing code with a moderately complex logical structure.

 ## Development Environment